JohnReedLOL/scala-trace-debug/README.md

 IntelliJ console has shortcut up and down arrows to navigate up and down the stack trace (see: http://s29.postimg.org/ud0knou1j/debug_Screenshot_Crop.png ).

-These instruction assume you know how to package a jar file (sbt package) and include it in your project (SBT uses the "lib" directory).

-To include the jar file, you can add to your build.sbt file:

-libraryDependencies += "debugtrace" % "debugtrace" % "2.11" from "https://github.com/JohnReedLOL/debugtrace/blob/master/debugtrace_2.11-0.1.0.jar"

 ____________________________________________________________________________________________________________________

 Benefits: